-The list of recommended Holy Cross courses on this page can help expand your business skills.
+Considering their chosen areas of study, what courses might help to expand their way of thinking and executing?
+The list of recommended Holy Cross courses on this page can help expand business skills.

-Each Certificate Program requires three recommended courses from the list below.
-Please submit to update your record once you have completed the requirements.
+Please submit an unofficial transcript to update your record once you have completed the requirement.

 Financial Accounting (ACCT 181)